Carmel High School (Carmel, New York): 1965 addition

 Nonetheless, enrolment in the district continued to grow and the school was crowded.
 In 1963 district voters approved a $1.8 million bond issue that covered both the construction of Kent Primary School (which took the lower grades from the Kent School, renamed Kent Elementary School, and opened in November 1964) and an addition to the High School (which opened in January 1965).

 This involved a substantial expansion of the school complex further down Fair Street from Gleneida Avenue, into the now-former Fairgrounds.
 The two-story addition attached to the lower levels of the 1936 wing and was T-shaped.
 Beyond this a residence known as the Klock House was acquired, and Supervising Principal Kristeller and his staff moved there in 1964.A new parking lot surrounded the new addition and this house.

 The head of the T was classrooms, principally science laboratories.
 The shaft of the T was a double-loaded corridor on the lower level and had windows facing Fair Street on the upper level, while the farther side was home to the new library.
 On the lower level of the shaft the street side hosted the cafeteria and kitchen and the farther side was wood and metal shops (the basement of the 1936 wing became art classrooms).

 1970s renovations

 In 1970 the George Fischer Middle School opened, and the 7th and 8th grades moved there from the high school, along with the former assistant principal for the "junior high school", which included a larger, more up-to-date auditorium than the high school, and since then, the high school's music production workshops, dramatic plays, concerts, and other events have been held at the middle school.
 The auditorium's floor was levelled and its stage lowered to become the new library (the balcony was used for storage).
-The library constructed in 1964-65 became mathematics classrooms.
-A door sign indicating it was once the library remained through the '70s.
+The library constructed in 1964–65 became mathematics classrooms.
+A door sign indicating it was once the library remained through the 1970s.

-In 1971 the Mathew Paterson Elementary School replaced Patterson School, which replaced the Klock House; the latter became home to the high school's special education programs.
+In 1971 the Mathew Paterson Elementary School replaced Patterson School, which replaced the Klock House; the latter became home to The Carmel Teachers Federal Credit Union, then became the high school's special education programs.